daiphuongngo/Sentiment-Analysis-Python-SQL-Tableau/README.md

 ## Room for enhancement:

-- Applying LODs (Level of Details) in Tableau to the analysis
+- Applying LODs (Level of Details) in Tableau to establish new variables to improve performance, readability and troubleshoot multiple steps in the analysis

 - Creating new columns from the original dataset for further combined analysis